k2-fsa/k2/docs/source/installation/for_developers.rst

 ..
 HINT::

   You can pass the option ``-DK2_WITH_CUDA=OFF`` to ``cmake`` to build a CPU only version of k2.
+In that case, you have to install a CPU version of PyTorch; otherwise, you will get a CMake configuration error, saying that cuDNN cannot be found.

   It is much faster to build a CPU version than that of building a CUDA version.
 When you are adding new features to k2, we recommend you to